sani-aji/sani-aji/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is SANI AJI
 ================================================================================================================================

-Data Scientist
+Data Science Enthusiast
 --------------

-I am a mathematics researcher and data scientist.
-I have a keen interest in Optimization and Artificial Intelligence, specifically, applying Machine Learning and Deep Learning models to solve real-world problems in areas related to Computer Vision and NLP
+I have a keen interest in Optimization, Data Science and Artificial Intelligence, specifically, applying Machine Learning and Deep Learning models to solve real-world problems in areas related to Computer Vision and NLP

 * ✉️  You can contact me at [saniajy@gmail.com](mailto:saniajy@gmail.com)
 * 🧠  I'm learning Data Science and Machine Learning
-* 🤝  I'm open to collaborating on Numerical Optimization, NLP, Computer Vision, Data Analysis and any other interesting projects
+* 🤝  I'm open to collaborating on Process Optimization, NLP, Computer Vision, Data Analysis and any other interesting projects
 * ⚡  I am a passionate learner who loves learning new skills.
 I play football in my free time

 ### Skills